15 Jan A Reply to Hasidic Men

 The biblical myth says that first Chava sinned, and then women had a really hard time with childbirth.
 No, that’s wrong.
 First women were the smaller and more vulnerable sex, because we don’t have all that testosterone, because for much of history there was no birth control, rape was a fact of life, and childbirth was extremely dangerous to the mother.
 In this state, where men could push women down, the patriarchy was the one to commit the original sin.
 It created a characterization of Chava as a way to tell a story that flattered the victors.
 They puffed themselves up and said, “her suffering proves she’s bad, she must have had it coming!” when actually, her suffering made her too powerless to prove them wrong.

 In the same way, women who had thirteen children like Sofia Tolstoya couldn’t pursue their own actualization.
 She was kept pregnant and exhausted.
 But what if she yearned to do more?
 The men said “nah.”
 Better she cook for them and keep their jealousies at bay.
-Why help her have the same opportunities as they, if it would come at the cost of someone moderating their emotions for them, cooking for them, cleaning?
+Why help her have the same opportunities as they, if it would come at the cost of losing someone who moderates their emotions for them, cooks for them, cleans?
 Women could not access equal education and opportunity.
 Women could not make the same to-do about their spiritual lives as their Hasidic husbands.
 Naturally then, female accomplishments were few and far in between.
 But instead of blaming it on those who excluded them, the victors devised a flattering story about women’s inferior minds.

 What’s so pernicious about the sin of Chava is that it blames women and makes us blame ourselves.
 It says the unequal outcomes are proof of our unequal potential to fully develop.
 It points to me and says “see, your lack of success proves your inferiority.”